Ariachenyinan/Ariachenyinan.github.io/activities.md

 <img src="/images/7.png">

 <p style="text-align: justify;">
-  I bought my Canon with my first scholarship.<br>
-  Whenever I have free time, I love taking it for a city walk. <br>
+  I bought my Canon with my first scholarship.
+Whenever I have free time, I love taking it for a city walk.
 The streets filled with vibrant city life and the beauty of flowers and trees always touch my heart.
 </p>
 <br>